Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 Descriptive statistical analysis was used to establish means, standard deviations, ranges,  skewness/kurtosis and other important measurements pertaining to iris flower anatomy.
 Tables (Pandas DataFrames) and figures i.e. histograms were used for graphical representation of descriptive features of the dataset attributes.

-Firstly, I established a summary for each Iris flower attribute.
-This included the count, mean, min and max values as well as some upper and lower percentiles.
+Firstly, I established a summary for each Iris flower attribute by using the "describe" function from the Pandas library.
+This function returns a nice statistical summary including the count, mean, min and max values as well as some upper and lower percentiles.
 The output (Index[5]) can be seen in this URL: https://image.ibb.co/hioLFS/Index5.png

 *(Discuss/interpret these summary stats)